junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean frowns, still talking to Sam but not lifting his gaze from Cas.
 "Well, with all due respect, first of all, he's probably the least typical of an angel by now, with all the resurrection -- not that I complain -- and hanging around on Earth with us all this time -- still not complaining -- and everything in between, I won't be surprised if we end up finding out he's a whole new species on his own.
 And B, what are you gonna do about him?
 Anatomy?
 He's not a guinea pig for you to learn biology in college class.
 He's Cas!"

-Cas hums a soft agreement to that obvious accurate comment.
+Cas hums a soft agreement to that obvious and accurate comment.

 Sam rolls his eyes at his brother exaggeratedly.
 "I know that, Dean, thanks for reminding.
 I just mean, research --" He gestures to the mountain of books around them, reminding them bunker is, after all, the biggest supernatural library in the world. "-- with some knowledge transfer from Cas about what we might be looking for, so will you just shut up and start reading?"
 A pause, then adds hesitantly, "Please?"